Moorish Morocco Tour Itinerary

 Wednesday 29 April

-In the morning, we’ll visit a pottery workshop where you can create your own zellij.
-In the afternoon, then we’ll have another pattern drawing workshop at the hotel.
-We’ll finish the day with a celebratory meal marking the end of our time in this city.
+In the morning, we’ll visit a pottery workshop where you can try your hand at creating your own zellige tile.
+In the afternoon, we’ll gather for another drawing workshop at the hotel.
+The day concludes with a celebratory meal marking the end of our time in Fez.

 Day 7 – Fez to Volubilis to Chefchaouen